 Thank you for coming to my personal site.
-During my 29-year career, I have done pioneering research and strategic consulting in hyperlocal content, vertical media, broadband services, city guides, public access television and telecom and cable TV regulation.
-My current focus in on the evolution of loyalty and promotion services.
+During my 29-year career, I have done pioneering research and strategic consulting in hyperlocal content, vertical media, loyalty and promotion services, broadband services, city guides, public access television and telecom/cable TV regulation.

-I have been highly visible in my work, regularly speaking about digital trends at key conferences.
-I talk a lot to the media, and I also publish regularly on The Local Onliner blog, which I have been writing since 2006.
-I have also founded or written several trendsetting newsletters, including Interactive Consumers, a research driven newsletter based on Find/SVP’s American Information User Survey; and Enhanced Services Outlook, a major telecom industry resource developed following the breakup of AT&T. Books that I have contributed to include “Crossing the River” (2005) a collection of digital strategies for political campaigns from the E-Voter Institute; and “Marketing Power” (1999) a collection of articles that were published by myself and others in American Demographics.
+I regularly speak about digital trends, and publish regularly on The Local Onliner blog, which I have been writing since 2006.
+I have also founded or written a number of great newsletters, including Interactive Consumers, a research driven newsletter based on Find/SVP’s American Information User Survey; and Enhanced Services Outlook, a major telecom industry resource developed following the breakup of AT&T. Books that I have contributed to include “Crossing the River” (2005) a collection of digital strategies for political campaigns from the E-Voter Institute; and “Marketing Power” (1999) a collection of articles that were published in American Demographics.

 In 1986, I began my post graduate career as Director of Research at The Cable Television Information Center, which was a spinoff from The Urban Institute.
 From 1990 to 1998, I was Vice President for Arlen Communications, where I was associated with Find/SVP, Link Resources and Coopers & Lybrand.
 In 1998, I joined The Kelsey Group, a predecessor of BIA/Kelsey, to launch the Local Online Commerce program.
-I currently work as Chief Analyst and Vice President at BIA/Kelsey from 2006 to 2015, and am current an advisor to the firm.
+I served as Chief Analyst and Vice President at BIA/Kelsey from 2006 to 2015, and am current an advisor to the firm.
 I have also done nonprofit analysis for The U.S. Department of Commerce (NTIA), The John and Mary Markle Foundation, The Benton Foundation and the Sloan Foundation.

 I have an M.A. in Communications Management from The Annenberg School of Communications at the University of Southern California.
 My B.A. is in liberal arts from Sarah Lawrence College in Bronxville, New York.